huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Deliberately train yourself to be very good at suffering, uncommonly resilient, and have a very high level of pain tolerance.
 Develop world-class resilience and adaptability.

 All greatness comes good character.
-And that character isn't formed out of smart people.
-It's formed from people who suffered.
+And that character isn’t formed out of smart people.
+It’s formed from people who suffered.

 Act as if today is your last day on Earth.
 Learn as if you were to live forever.
 If you are not growing, you are dying.